vizkidd/stop_codon_plants/README.md

 All genomes are under an evolutionary pressure and struggle to keep the functional portion of the DNA.
-The rate at which favorable genes are retained and deleterious ones are lost is exerted by a parameter which is the ratio of synonymous($dS$) to non synonymous($dN$) mutation rates.
+The rate at which favorable genes are retained and deleterious ones are lost is exerted by a parameter which is the ratio of synonymous(dS) to non synonymous(dN) mutation rates.
 Substitutions do not alter the coded amino acid while mutations do.
 This makes substitutions helpful and mutations harmful.
-When $\frac{dN}{dS}$ < 1, substitution rate is greater than mutation rate and the gene is said to be under purifying selection.
+When dN/dS < 1, substitution rate is greater than mutation rate and the gene is said to be under purifying selection.
 Purifying selection favors synonymous substitutions than non-synonymous mutations thereby preventing change of an amino acid residue at a give position.
 In conventional models of substitution only the sense(non-stop) codons are accounted for while the non-sense codons are omitted because they do not contribute to amino acid changes.
 Since stop codons function with varying efficiencies, they can be read-through and have the ability to alter the final protein products.
 When combined with other mechanisms like ribosome stalling and mRNA regulation, stop codons can indirectly modulate protein synthesis.
 This gives meaning to stop codon preservation and substitution, thereby creating the need to include them in standard models of substitution.
 Stop codons have a low probability of undergoing mutations but the pressure acting on their rate of substitution is only vaguely addressed. [*Seioghe et al.*](https://github.com/cseoighe/StopEvol) have introduced a new model which incorporates stop codons into the general Muse & Gaut substitution model.
 The model is constructed based on the assumption that stop codons are also under selection pressure and co-evolve with the genes.
 The extended Muse & Gaut model, casually called extMG model, has been applied on mammalian orthologous sequences and 50% of the genes were found to be under purifying selection.
-In this study the extMG model of substitution, for all 64 codons, is used to estimate $\phi$ (rate of substitution between stop codons) for plant ortholog families under the **Viridiplantae** clade.
+In this study the extMG model of substitution, for all 64 codons, is used to estimate phi (rate of substitution between stop codons) for plant ortholog families under the **Viridiplantae** clade.

 ### Installation
 <a name="install"/>